Skip to main content

 The Romanian Interethnic Relations Department is implementing and financing projects promoting intercultural awareness.
 Most of these projects include cultural events, sport events (until 2020) and documentaries produced.
 The main target group of these projects are not young people, but young people can be targeted together with other age groups.
 In 2017-2018 a civic education programme for intercultural dialogue - "I'm from a minority so I count" - was implemented in schools targeting young people.
 About 120 young people took part to the lessons.

 European Funds are used in Romania to promote intercultural awareness in schools in multi-ethnic communities, especially in communities with significant Roma population.
-The projects are financed by the Human Capacity Operational Programme under the Priority Axis dedicated to schools and education and these projects for intercultural education are not monitored as such (intercultural awareness and education).
+The projects have been financed by the Human Capacity Operational Programme under the Priority Axis dedicated to schools and education and these projects for intercultural education are not monitored as such (intercultural awareness and education).
 Therefore, they are not reported and centralised separately from other projects in schools aiming at reducing school drop-outs and early school leaving.

 Young people's rights

 Due to the COVID-19 pandemic, the Youth Summit 2020 was organised online and the event planned for 2021 was postponed for 2022.
+Since 2022 the Youth Summit organisation was resumed.

 The Romanian Presidency of the Council of the EU in January-June 2019 aimed at stimulating the solidarity and cohesion of the EU through promoting policies on combating discrimination, ensuring equal chances and equal treatment between men and women, as well as through increasing the involvement of the citizens, in particular the youth, in the European debates.
 Main objectives of the debates at the EU Youth Conference in Bucharest in May 2019 have been: